ModularSoftAU/website/blog/DATE-zander-v1.0-release.md

 Hello Everyone,

-We're releasing our first of many patch notes for Zander, a multi-
+We're releasing our first of many patch notes for Zander, a multi-platform Minecraft Server management tool.
+We have only implemented most of the basics but we are working towards implementing a full suite of features which will allow you to manage your Minecraft Server with ease.

 ## Features